Kraligor/ardupilot_wiki/common/source/docs/common-taulabs-sparky2.rst

    -  6x PWM outputs (+4 more on LED port)
    -  1x RC input PWM/PPM
    -  2x analog to digital inputs for battery voltage and current monitoring
-   -  1x serial input for GPS
+   -  2x serial input for GPS, telemetry etc. (port numbering in Ardupilot might differ from the schematic's)
    -  1x I2C port for external compass
    -  1x CAN bus
    -  MMCX antenna connector for integrated radio